Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <summary>
 Registration Page Testing</summary><br>

 Each link of the Registration Page was tested and was marked 'pass' when the following expected behaviour was produced.
-A user of every user type was registered succesfully.
+A user of every user type was registered successfully.
 <br>

 * Can Access Home Page -- The user can access the home page from the registration page.